China Center of Adoption Affairs: Adoption to other countries

-As of September 30, 2005, China has agreements with the following 16 nations for inter-country adoption: United States, Canada, United Kingdom, France, Spain, the Netherlands, Belgium, Denmark, Norway, Sweden, Finland, Iceland, Ireland, Australia, New Zealand, and Singapore.
+In 2005, China had agreements with the following 16 nations for inter-country adoption: United States, Canada, United Kingdom, France, Spain, the Netherlands, Belgium, Denmark, Norway, Sweden, Finland, Iceland, Ireland, Australia, New Zealand, and Singapore.

 After the United States, Spain is the country that adopts the most children from China.
 In 2005, over 2,700 children were adopted by Spanish families.
 Like the United States, families in Australia, Canada, and Spain adopt more children from China than from any other country.